 - Physical Requirements: In addition to the above admissions requirements, prospective students should be physically able to lift and position patients and tolerate the bending, walking, and standing as required for their particular occupations.
-UMA reserves the right to test any student to assess their success in a classroom as well as the chosen future workplace of the student. - Background Check: A satisfactory Level II background check is required. - Drug Screening: Students accepted and enrolled into this program must pass a drug screening in order to begin externship.
+UMA reserves the right to test any student to assess their success in a classroom as well as the chosen future workplace of the student. - Background Check: A satisfactory Level II background check is required at the time of enrollment and toward the end of the didactic portion of the program prior to externship.
+Students who do not pass the background check may be dismissed from the program. - Drug Screening: Students accepted and enrolled into this program must pass a drug screening in order to begin externship.
 Students must pass drug screen or face dismissal from program. - Externship Requirement: A 180 hour externship is required in this program.